Puchaczov/Musoq/README.md

 [![Build](https://travis-ci.org/Puchaczov/Musoq.svg?branch=master)](https://travis-ci.org/Puchaczov/Musoq.svg?branch=master)

 # Quick Description of Musoq
-Musoq is handy tool that allows using SQL on various data sources.
+Musoq is handy tool that allows you to use SQL syntax on a variety of data sources.

 ![Anim](https://github.com/Puchaczov/Musoq/blob/master/musoq_anim_3.gif)

 # What is Musoq? (in depth)
 Musoq exposes raw data sets as queryable sources.
-This allows you to write queries to those sources.
-It uses concepts of schemas and tables to logically group your tables.
-What would be used as query source?
+This allows you to write queries on those sources.
+It uses concepts of schemas and tables to logically group your datasource.
+What can be used as query source?
 Virtually anything!
-Those below are just ideas but some of them had been already implemented.
+Here are some ideas (many of them have been implemented already!):

 - Directories
 - Files